reddhouse/cp-api/README.md

 # cp-api

-The API for the Cooperative Party web client.
+API for the Cooperative Party web client.